shakti230/Project2018/README.md

 ### Analysis 6 allocates the describe function to to outline the mean, count, min, max and percentages of each class.
 Figure 11, 12 and 13 show the output of these statistics.

 ### Analysis 7 - Use a box plot graph to display the sepal and petal length and width
 I have used a box plot graph to display the sepal/petal length and width.
 All of the data from the describe function earlier used can be seen in this graphical output.
+Box plots display a five-number summary of a set of data: the median, the two ends of the interquartile range (the box), and two extreme values above and below the box.
+Because they show less detail than histograms, box plots are most useful for side-by-side comparisons of two distributions.
 Figure 14 shows this graph.

 ### Analysis 8 - Using the seaborn library display a scatter graph to find the relationship between each class (sepal and petal)
 Two scatter graphs clearly shows the relationship between the 3 classes for both petal and sepal in figure 15 & 16.
+Scatter plots are a basic visualization tool for multivariate data.
+They are used to identify relationships among variables.
 One class is linearly separable from the other 2; the latter are not linearly separable from each other.

 ### Analysis 9 - Plot a matrix to display the correlation between the attributes
 Figure 17 displays a correlation matrix.